ZDF Studios: History

-In late January 2012, ZDF Enterprises (who bought Studio Hamburg's documentary division Studio Hamburg Doclights in January 2011) established a joint-venture distribution sales unit with NDR's Hamburg-based film and television production and service company Studio Hamburg Production Group, called Studio Hamburg Enterprises.
+In late-January 2012, ZDF Enterprises (who bought Studio Hamburg's documentary division Studio Hamburg Doclights in January 2011) established a joint-venture distribution sales unit with NDR's Hamburg-based film and television production and service company Studio Hamburg Production Group, called Studio Hamburg Enterprises.
 This joint-venture distribution company acquired rights to ZDF Enterprises' programming catalogue, including the ZDF and ARD libraries, with the two companies handling 50% of their joint-venture distribution unit.
-ZDF Enterprises' former head of merchandising Peter Lang and former Studio Hamburg head of home entertainment Jens Uwe Welge led the joint-venture distribution sales unit.
+ZDF Enterprises' head of merchandising and ZDF shops Peter Lang and Studio Hamburg's head of home entertainment Jens Uwe Welge led the joint-venture distribution sales unit.
 The two production and distribution companies, ZDF Studios (which was renamed from ZDF Enterprises) and Studio Hamburg Production Group, rebranded their joint-venture distribution unit as OneGate Media ten years later in September 2022, with the name referencing the latter's roots in Hamburg.

+In late-June 2014, ZDF Enterprises teamed up with award-winning producer & professor Uwe Kersken to form a joint-venture production outfit named G5 Fiction based in Colonge that would produce scripted international drama with ZDF Enterprises as the new joint-venture production outfit G5 Fiction would focus on historical drama.

 On June 6, 2017, ZDF Enterprises expanded their operations into the UK distribution market by acquiring a 32% minority stake in British factual production and distribution company World Media Rights.
 This marked ZDF Enterprises' first investment in the British production and distribution company outside of Germany.
 World Media Rights CEO Allan Griffiths continued as CEO of the British factual production and distribution company through ZDF Enterprises.

 In January 2019, ZDF Enterprises expanded their operations into the Netherlands by announcing their acquisition of Dutch unscripted production and distribution company Off the Fence, thus giving ZDF Enterprises their own Dutch production and distribution subsidiary.
 Off the Fence's CEO and founder Ellen Windemuth continued operating the company under ZDF Enterprises.
+Two weeks later on the 28th of that month, ZDF Enterprises had acquired a 49% majority stake in Colonge-based crime drama film & television production and development company Nadcom Film from German mini-major & film distribution company Constantin Film, the acquisition of a 49% majority stake in Colonge-based German film & television production company Nadcon Film had led to Scandinavian film producer & former ZDF Enterprises executive Peter Nadermann returning to ZDF Enterprises while he continued to hold his 51% stake in Nadcon Film & retained his role of managing director.

+In October 2021, ZDF Enterprises had further expanded its production partnership with Studio Hamburg Production Group by forming scripted programming with ZDF Enterprises & Studio Hamburg Production Group had increased their production partnership into the scripted production portfolio had brought in a 49% stake in Studio Hamberg Production Group's drama production subsidiary Real Film, effectively becoming a subsidiary of ZDF Enterprises while Studio Hamburg Production Group had retained a 51% stake in Real Film.